JNRowe/jnrowe.github.io/thoughts/side_projects.rst

 It was never meant to be used by others, I just needed something to validate entries in my e-book database.
 Other people started using it, many for their own weird side projects including a number of book retail websites.
-It has amassed literally tens of thousands of downloads from PyPI, but you really shouldn't trust the dubious statistics from PyPI ;)
+It has amassed literally tens of thousands of downloads from |PyPI|, but you really shouldn't trust the dubious statistics from |PyPI| ;)

 .. _validating ISBNs: https://github.com/JNRowe/pyisbn/